tchaudhry91/ts2019-challenges/docs/content/orchestration/challenge2.md

 kubectl exec smaster-0 -- salt \* cmd.run "dpkg -l lighttpd"
 ```

-If you get an output which displays all the minons have the lighttpd installed.
-Imagine the pain eradicated for having to individually sshing and finding out these details across hunders of servers.

 #### 5. Your key will be combination of string written below and lighttpd version (major.minor.patch)